Doubling Point Light

 Viewing the Light

-However, the lighthouse can be viewed from across the Kennebec River at the Maritime Museum or via river cruise operated by the Maine Maritime Museum or out of Boothbay Harbor
+— The lighthouse can also be viewed from the Kennebec River at the Maritime Museum or via river cruise operated by the or out of Boothbay Harbor.

 Annual Newsletter